Cosmological viability of anisotropic inflation in Thurston spacetimes: On Thurston geometries

 \section{On Thurston geometries}

-Understanding the set of geometries discussed under Thurston's framework and the inherent anisotropy present in them, we assess and refine them to fit into the inflationary model developed above.
+Understanding the set of geometries discussed within Thurston's framework and the inherent anisotropies present in them, as noted even in other prominent works such as \cite{graham2010observing} and \cite{smith2025cosmological}, we assess and refine them to fit within the inflationary model developed above.
 From ref. \cite{awwad2024large}, studying the evolutionary dynamics of the cosmological background in Thurston spacetimes for isotropic scale factors along all spatial directions includes the derivation of corresponding Einstein tensors of each spacetime.
-This gives the fluid solutions compatible with the Einstein tensors with an additional shear tensor term when compared with the FLRW case, to address the anisotropy in them:
+This gives the fluid solutions compatible with the Einstein tensors with an additional shear tensor term when compared with the FLRW case, to address the anisotropies in them:

 where $\rho$(t) denotes the energy density and p(t) the pressure of the fluid, $u^\mu$(t) is the fluid velocity vector and $\pi^\mu_\nu$ corresponds to the shear tensor ($\pi^\mu_\nu$ is symmetric, traceless, transverse and vanishes for a perfect fluid \textit{ansatz} in the case of standard FLRW geometry).
-Hence, these generalized fluid solutions will be subjected to shear constraints \cite{awwad2024large}, which can be resolved by the introduction of anisotropic scale factors along different spatial directions.\\ Introducing anisotropic expansion drops off the shear tensor by splitting the single isotropic scale factor $a(t)$ into three independent components $a_1(t)$, $a_2(t)$ and $a_3(t)$.
-Considering the perfect fluid \textit{ansatz}, we can constrain these different scale factors through canceling out their off-diagonal components of Einstein tensors for the respective spacetimes:
+Hence, these generalised fluid solutions will be subjected to shear constraints (\cite{awwad2024large}), which can be resolved by the introduction of anisotropic scale factors along different spatial directions.

+Introducing anisotropic expansion drops off the shear tensor by splitting the single isotropic scale factor $a(t)$ into three independent components $a_1(t)$, $a_2(t)$ and $a_3(t)$.
+Considering the perfect fluid \textit{ansatz}, we can constrain these different scale factors through cancelling out their off-diagonal components of Einstein tensors for the respective spacetimes: